 Spouses can work in Canada under Sponsorship Programs

 This is yet another advantage of the family sponsorship program because it’s designed to allow spouses to work in Canada while waiting for their applications to be finalized.
-However, this part of the program is only for individuals who are already living in Canada under a temporary visa.
+However, this part of the program is only for individuals living in Canada under a temporary visa.

 Atlantic Immigration Program (AIP)

-The AIP was specifically designed for Canada’s four Atlantic provinces.
-The main aim of this program is to assist Canadian employers with finding skilled or qualified foreign nationals who were able to close gaps in the market where they couldn’t fill them locally.
+The AIP was explicitly designed for Canada’s four Atlantic provinces.
+The main aim of this program is to assist Canadian employers with finding skilled or qualified foreign nationals who can close gaps in the market where they couldn’t fill them locally.
 This program enables skilled workers to immigrate to one out of four provinces:

 - New Brunswick;